looker-open-source/components/internal_docs/figma.md

 ![Lens Color key](/static/img/fimga_shots/files.png)
 ![Lens Color key](/static/img/fimga_shots/color-key.png)

 Inside each file is a series of pages that maps to our design roadmap workflow.
-The page list it:
+The page list is:
 - Title (cover page)
 - Define (scoping of file and design work)
 - Explore (design explorations and iterations)